-Call your health care provider if you or your child feels weak while rising from a squatting position.
-Call a geneticist if you or a family member has been diagnosed with muscular dystrophy, and you are planning a pregnancy.
+Contact your health care provider if you or your child feels weak while rising from a squatting position.
+Contact a geneticist if you or a family member has been diagnosed with muscular dystrophy, and you are planning a pregnancy.

 Genetic counseling is now offered to affected individuals and their families.
 Soon molecular testing will involve whole genome sequencing on patients and their relatives to better establish the diagnosis.
 Genetic counseling may help some couples and families learn about the risks and help with family planning.
 It also allows connecting patients with diseases registries and patient organizations.

 Some of the complications can be prevented with appropriate treatment.
 For example, a cardiac pacemaker or defibrillator can greatly reduce the risk for sudden death due to an abnormal heart rhythm.
 Physical therapy may be able to prevent or delay contractures and improve quality of life.

 Affected people may want to do DNA banking.
 DNA testing is recommended for those who are affected.
 This helps to identify the family gene mutation.
 Once the mutation is found, prenatal DNA testing, testing for carriers, and pre-implantation genetic diagnosis are possible.